NelsonDane/heartbeat-script/README.md

-# python-heartbeat
+# Heartbeat Script
-A heartbeat script for python scripts
+A heartbeat script for python scripts that will email you if one of the bots/servers stops responding!